 Rialto has an eight-person team dedicated to performing loan surveillance on the portfolios where the company is the appointed special servicer.
 Its responsibilities include the following:

 - Individual loan and collateral activity in CMBS portfolios is monitored to identify potential issues that may affect future loan performance, including payment default, property performance, tenant rollover, market conditions, and loan covenant compliance, among other factors.

 - An internal proprietary model is used to track loan data to create daily watchlists, track payments, establish risk ratings (on a 1 to 5 scale), and perform regular re-underwriting of loans.

 - A formal monthly process is in effect with all master servicers to address any questions, concerns or outstanding issues on the loans which could include collecting outdated financials and rent rolls, the cash management process and property condition updates.
-During the COVID-19 pandemic, Rialto has been speaking with the master servicers frequently each week to discuss process and communication.

 - On a monthly basis, total advances outstanding on each specially serviced loan are reviewed to determine if the total of advances exceed 40% of the appraised value of the property.

 - Major news sources are reviewed daily to identify and evaluate tenant and market risks, such as bankruptcies, retail store closures, natural disasters, and oil exposure.

 - The loan surveillance team participates in the consent process with the CMBS special servicing team, which provides a collaborative internal platform to exchange market intelligence, as well as share property-level information stemming from the borrower-requested consents.

 Rialto has a 16-person department of asset managers dedicated to the review process for borrower consent activity on performing CMBS loans.
 The unit is well-controlled, using a workflow management system to facilitate the review process and is managed by a director, who reports to the MD, head of servicing operations.
 Highlights include the following: